 If you are injured and unable to work you may be going through a lot of emotions.
 Most importantly you should be concerned about your health, however, people who have been injured often cant help themselves and are concerned about how they are going to provide for themselves and for their families.
 Unfortunately, burn injuries can leave lifelong scars and prevent you from working or enjoying your life as you once did.
-This blog will explore the Social Security Disability Insurance program as it pertains to burn injuries.
+This blog will explore the Social Security Disability Insurance program as it pertains to burn injuries in Arkansas.

 Burn injuries may result from a variety of reasons, from fires to chemicals, or even from an auto accident.
 However, while most burns are minor and heal on their own burns can range in severity and may be severe enough to leave a person disabled.